noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4.md

 ###### reasonable description of quality of evidence
 ###### applications of findings of research to the claim
 ###### suggested improvements and extensions *relevant to the claim*
+- Exploring aspects further than just combustion.
+I.e during production and how corn can absorb greenhouse gasses.
+- How could higher ethanol content fuels compare, do these trends continue?